Thank you to Lenka Cathersides for the following research.

 He received the British War and Victory medals and the 1915 Star.

 His father William Boxall received £21, 5s and 1d on 9th November 1917 and a further £14 and 10s on 5th November 1919 in Soldier’s Effects.

 Boxall Family History

-Benjamin’s father William Boxall was born about 1856 to blacksmith Alfred, born about 1820 and Eliza, born about 1823, all in Leigh.
-William was baptised on the 6th of July 1856 at St Bartholomew’s church in Leigh.
+Benjamin’s father William was born about 1856 to blacksmith Alfred, born about 1820 and Eliza, born about 1823, all in Leigh.
+William was baptised on 6th July 1856 at St Bartholomew’s church in Leigh.
 At the time of his baptism the family lived in the village.
 At the time of the 1881 Census, William was a boarder of bricklayer Henry Jordan at 7 Brookside, Brockham.
-At his time William was also working as a bricklayer.
+At this time William was also working as a bricklayer.

-Benjamin’s mother Annie Edser was born on the 29th of March 1858 in Abinger to bricklayer Richard Edser, born about 1819 in Shere and laundress Julia Edser, born about 1823 in Dorking.
-Annie was baptised on the 2nd May of 1858 at St James’ church in Abinger.
-At this time the family lived in Abinger and Richard was working as a bricklayer.
+His mother, Annie Edser was born on 29th March 1858 in Abinger to bricklayer Richard, born about 1819 in Shere and laundress Julia, born about 1823 in Dorking.
+Annie was baptised on 2nd May 1858 at St James’ church in Abinger.
+At this time the family lived in Abinger, where Richard was working as a bricklayer.
 At the time of the 1881 Census, the family lived in Orchard Road in Dorking.
-Richard Edser was working as a bricklayer and Julia Edser was a laundress.
+Richard was working as a bricklayer and Julia was a laundress.
 The household further comprised of their children including Annie., who was working as a domestic servant.
-William Boxall and Annie Edser married on the 2nd December of 1882 in Dorking.
+William and Annie married on 2nd December 1882 in Dorking.